 Even though being positive may seem to be impossible when you’re feeling so low, it’s really important that you try to cultivate a more positive outlook.
 A way of doing this is to write down three things you’re grateful for every night before you go to sleep and reflect on them when you wake up in the morning.

 You can also take conscious steps to discover what makes you happy, whether these are certain people, activities, places or pets.
-When you have identified them, try to incorporate as many of them as possible in your daily life.
+When you've identified them, try to incorporate as many of them as possible in your daily life.

 Look after your physical health